tysonlt/Simple_Controls/README.md

 # Thwaites Controls
-Simple control classes for buttons, joysticks, and potentiometers.
+Simple control classes for joysticks and potentiometers.